Ukraine Energy Information

 Interactive Chart Ukraine Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 In 2019, Ukraine's GHG emissions (including LULUCF) were 62% lower than 1990 levels.

-In August 2021, Ukraine updated its First Nationally Determined Contribution (NDC), committing to cut its GHG emissions by 65% by 2030 compared to 1990 levels (including LULUCF) and to reach carbon neutrality by 2060.
-In 2016, in the previous version of its NDC, the country pledged to limit its GHG emissions to 60% of 1990 levels.
+In its updated NDC (2021), Ukraine committed to cut its GHG emissions by 65% by 2030 compared to 1990 levels (including LULUCF) and to reach carbon neutrality by 2060.

 Secured payment by